 Gulshan Bookstore & Cafe

 If you are visiting the Dal Lake then a visit to Gulshan Bookstore which is on the lake is a must.
-There is a reading room with a cafe and the stunning view.
+There is a reading room with a cafe and a stunning view.
 It is the only bookshop-library on a lake in India.
 What could be better than to sip an iced tea and read a book or watch the lake and the visitors?

 To sum up; one vast country, one India but such diverse cuisines.
 For a south Indian like me, it took time to adjust to the diverse foods in Kashmir.
 By and large, a learning experience and I earned some brownie points for my food diary.